Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 David Chu - Bank of America Merrill Lynch

 So, just wondering if you had a chance to assess Brexit at this point in more detail.
-Just wanted to see if you guys expected to have a material impact to your UK operation.
+Just wanted to see if you guys expected to have a material impact to your U.K. operation.

 David H. Lissy - Bright Horizons Family Solutions, Inc.

 David, I can't really point to Brexit itself as really having any kind of effect on our operations.
-One element of our UK operations that's a little bit different than the U.S. operation, as you may know, is that we have fewer centers that are for one employer specifically in the UK.
-And so, while we do have a few of them that are in the financial services field, as a whole, more of our centers, because of the UK subsidy and kind of how the reimbursements are structured over there, are consortium models.
+One element of our U.K. operations that's a little bit different than the U.S. operation, as you may know, is that we have fewer centers that are for one employer specifically in the U.K. And so, while we do have a few of them that are in the financial services field, as a whole, more of our centers, because of the U.K. subsidy and kind of how the reimbursements are structured over there, are consortium models.
 So, the risk related to, sort of say, the financial services sector is slightly less than it would be, say, in an area like New York, for us, where we have a high density of single site centers for financial services and we do around the country for that matter here in the U.S. So, it's slightly different over there but obviously, we're keeping our eyes on it like everybody is but we're not – and I can't point to it today as having a material effect.

 David Chu - Bank of America Merrill Lynch

 Okay.
 Thank you.
-(31:49) and just as a follow-up, I know there are different types of centers but are any of Gymboree's assets of interest?
+And just as a follow-up, I know there are different types of centers but are any of Gymboree's assets of interest?

 David H. Lissy - Bright Horizons Family Solutions, Inc.